 - Ticketing, Seating and Services Checklist [Word]

 - Exhibition Environments Checklist [Word]

 Accessible Arts Library

 View our extensive listing of books and materials relating to the arts and disability sector.
-If you see something you like, please get in touch with your request and we an arrange a time for you to come in and read the resource at our offices at the Rocks.
+If you see something you like, contact us with your request and we will arrange a time for you to come in and access the resource at our offices at The Rocks.

 This a workbook developed by Arts Access Victoria.
 It’s full of tips to support people and organisations who wish to develop inclusive art programs in a meaningful and respectful way.
 Download it from the Arts Access Website.

 The InterACT Resource Kit has been designed to assist those who want to work in integrated performance settings.

 Arts Access Organisations in Australia

 - Northern Territory: INCITE Arts NT

 - Queensland: Access Arts Queensland